bernedom/bernedom.github.io/_posts/2022-12-19-cmake-presets-best-practices.md

 thumbnail: images/cmake-logo.png
 ---

-**[CMake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) are arguably one of the biggest improvements in CMake since the introduction of targets.** They are a big help for managing different configurations for CMake and can be of tremendous help for handling various compilers and platforms.
+**[CMake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) are arguably one of the biggest improvements in CMake since the introduction of targets.** They are a big help for managing different configurations in CMake and for handling various compilers and platforms.
 In a nutshell, CMake presets contain information on how to configure, build, test and package a CMake project.
 They are stored in a JSON file and can be used to configure CMake with a single command.
 This article shows how to set up and organize and use them so they are most effective and easy to maintain.

 # CMake presets in a nutshell

+CMake presets were introduced to CMake with version 3.19 so if you are using an older version I strongly recommend updating to a newer version, even if it is just for the sake of being able to use presets.
+As of early 2023 the built-in support in editors and IDEs for CMake presets is still in its infancy, but there is a noticeable push to accommodate them in most tools.

-CMake presets are a way to store information on how to configure, build and test a CMake project.
-They are stored in JSON files that can be named `CMakePresets.json` or `CMakeUserPresets.json`.
+As mentioned above, CMake presets are a way to store information on how to configure, build, test and package a CMake project.
+CMake presets are stored in JSON files that can be named `CMakePresets.json` or `CMakeUserPresets.json`.
 The former is intended to be checked into version control and the latter is intended to be used by the user and is often very system specific.
 The files are located at the root of the CMake project.
 Various types of presets describe the different steps of building a CMake project:

 * **Configure presets**: describe how to configure a CMake project.
 They specify the generator, toolchain file, CMake cache variables and the build folder among other options.
 * **Build presets**: describe how to build a CMake project.
 They may specify the build targets and the configuration for multi-configuration toolchains such as MSVC or ninja-multi.
-* **Test **presets**describe the environment and conditions for running tests.
+* **Test presets** describe the environment and conditions for running tests.
 They may specify the test executable and the test filter.
 * **Package presets**: describe how to package a CMake project.
 They may specify the package type and the package destination.
 * **Workflow presets**: describe a sequence of actions to be executed.
 They may specify the presets to be executed and the order in which they are executed.

+ The command to configure CMake with a preset is `cmake --preset <preset-name>`.
+The command to build with a preset use  `cmake --build --preset <preset-name>` and test presets can be invoked over ctest by using `ctest --preset <preset-name>` or over CMake with  `cmake --build --preset <preset-name> --target test`.
+The command to package with a preset is `cmake --build --preset <preset-name> --target package` unfortunately the `cpack` command line utility so far lacks preset support.

+ #EXAMPLE rought structure

 While Test-, Package- and Workflow-presets are useful, in this article we will focus on organizing the configure and build presets as they are the most important ones for building the project.
 For the full documentation on CMake presets see the [official CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).